javascript-tutorial/en.javascript.info/1-js/2-first-steps/20-function-parameters/article.md

 showMenu();
 ```

-We can fix this of course, by making an empty object a value by default for the whole destructuring thing:
+We can fix this of course, by making `{}` a value by default for the whole destructuring thing:

 ```js run